Caldwell Evolution

 In PNG I supervised two rural health centres and was responsible for connection with ten outpost first aid stations.

 I was 25 years old when I arrived, 27 when I left and aged a few decades while there.
-It was crazy wonderful and sometimes just plain crazy.
+It was challenging, wonderful and sometimes exhausting.
 Yes, I had malaria, almost got myself deported and learned one of my still favourite Christian songs.

 Back in Canada I lucked into a spot at the University of Alberta for a Masters degree in health administration.
 By the time a graduated I was certain I wanted to complete a Phd.
 I still am certain, however, after over 30 years and two careers the subject matter has changed dramatically.
 My time in health care admin lasted only 8 years before the toils of the 80’s and 90’s in health care in Ontario wore me down.